 The mezzanine level on the other hand is the occasion of a more intimate encounter with selected jewels of the clock industry where unique watches are presented in individual showcases, like in a museum, with a singular beam of light coming from an invisible source, for every item, time counted.

 The palette: a neutral concrete grey, gunmetal steel, chrome connectors and darkened walnut combine in dark shades reminiscent of a precious tourbillon chronograph.
 The neutrality of those textures, in particular the multi-layered concrete finish of the walls, serves to create the stark background that will contrast the often sparkling items on display.
 On the ceiling, architecture disappears completely trimless and pitch black, time suspended.

 Across floors, a vertical system of time-related projections on woven stainless steel, cinematically interconnects the ground level to the mezzanine.
 It offers a show to the passer-by on the street, day but mostly night, time extended…

-Project Status: Tender.
+Project Status: Under Construction.